-Is it Legal to Ride a Motorcycle in California While Wearing Headphones?
+Is it Legal to Ride a Motorcycle While Wearing Headphones?

-Going off of my friend Tom’s recent post about listening to music while riding, I thought I would clear the air as to what is legal and what is not when it comes to riding with motorcycle headphones.
+Our recent post about listening to music while riding got us thinking: We need to discuss what is legal and what is not when it comes to riding with motorcycle headphones.

 California Law Regarding Motorcyclists and Headphones